- Provides cybersecurity and IT-support for small and medium-sized enterprises as well as corporate and residential users

 How is it doing:

-For Nerds On Site, 2019 proved to be a successful year as it expanded operations and staff in Canada and the US to position itself for stronger growth in 2020.
+2019 proved to be a successful year for Nerds as it expanded operations and staff in Canada and the US to position itself for stronger growth.

 Last year the company penetrated the Nevada and North Carolina markets, added 20 new Nerds On Site teams, and won 70 new retail operations in Canada now using its proprietary TimeWellScheduled software.
 It also grew full-year gross revenue year-over-year by 20%.